DebonairSM/finbert-sentiment/QUICKSTART.md

    - Quick Add: Click "Quick Add Majors" to add all major forex pairs and cryptocurrencies at once
 4. Click "Refresh Sentiment" to fetch news and analyze
 5. Click on a summary card to view article details
+6. Visit "Settings" to view your news provider configuration and API status

 ### Quick Add Majors includes:
 - **Forex**: EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, USDCAD, NZDUSD